 Ithaca, New York

 Cornell University is known for being the Ivy League institution with the highest acceptance rate, not free tuition.
 But Cornell’s financial aid policy lands it a spot on our list of free online colleges.
-Cornell is committed to offering full-ride scholarships to students from middle and lower to middle class income families.
+Cornell is committed to offering full-ride scholarships to students from lower to middle income families.
 Students from families earning under $60,000 per year will enjoy free tuition and won’t require loans.
 In fact, the school is committed to a no-loan program for individuals with demonstrated need.
 Cornell also offers four online degrees and certificates, as well as eight MOOC options and 111 online courses.
 Consistently, Cornell ranks among the top national institutions by U.S. News and World Report.
 As of 2021, Cornell ranked #18.

 #4 – Antioch College

 Yellow Springs, Ohio

 Antioch College pledges “cost should not be a barrier to education.”
 In fact, Antioch does all it can to ensure students receive the maximum need-based and merit-based financial aid for which they are qualified.
 Each year Antioch offers over two million dollars in institutional scholarships and grants.
 In fact, the most recent awards peaked at over seven million dollars.
 New and continuing students may be eligible for a number of scholarships that cover the cost of tuition.
 These scholarships may include the Al and Donna Denman New Generation Scholarship, the Antioch College Alumni Scholarship, or the Antioch College Trustee Scholarship.
 Antioch received rankings from U.S. News and World Report a top regional university and best innovative school.